maxwett/badabob-datastory.github.io/index.md

 This data story will explore the <a href="http://www.cs.cmu.edu/~ark/personas/"><em>CMU Movie Summary Corpus</em></a> to explore how women are portrayed in Hollywood.
 Not only by mere representation but whether women are now being put at the forefront of storylines.
 It will also dive deeper into the characteristics of stereotypical movies.

 ## Over the decades
-As a first step into this it is logical to wonder about the representation of women through time.
-The proportion of actresses over time gives us a first insight into how well the industry is representing society.
+The proportion of actresses over time gives us a first insight into how well the industry is representing women.
 According to expert Dr. Martha Lauzen, “Despite the major disruptions in the film business over the last couple of years, onscreen gender ratios have remained relatively stable.”[^1] But what if we compare to 100 years ago, is the picture still as bleak?

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/proportion_men_women.html"></iframe>